 G.5.
-Agile Task Order and Contract Administration Systems, Process and/or Procedures Changes dormant status, must comply and utilize all systems, processes and procedures as directed by the OASIS contracting officer(s) throughout the life of the contract, and the active period of performance of all task orders issued under an OASIS contract.
+Agile Task Order and Contract Administration Systems, Process and/or Procedures Changes

+During the life of this contract there may be changes necessary to improve and enhance contract administration, data reporting, data management and overall contract performance.
+Such changes may occur, but are not limited to systems, processes and/or procedures utilized to administer the OASIS Program and the OASIS contracts.
+All OASIS prime contractors, whether in active or dormant status, must comply and utilize all systems, processes and procedures as directed by the OASIS contracting officer(s) throughout the life of the contract, and the active period of performance of all task orders issued under an OASIS contract.
 Directions may not always come in the form of a modification and may be provided via email or via letter from a contracting officer.
 Contractors will be provided a reasonable transition time for any newly required systems, processes or procedures.
-Reasonable transition time for any newly required systems, processes or procedures.
-Reasonable transition time for any newly required and will vary on a case-by-case basis.
+Reasonable transition time will be determined by the circumstances created by the change and will vary on a case-by-case basis.